wangyida/forknet/README.md

 ![](iccv/architecture.png)

 ## Qualitatives
+The [NYU](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html) dataset is composed of 1,449 indoor depth images captured with a Kinect depth sensor
 ![](iccv/teaser.png)
 ![](iccv/qualitative.png)

 ### Generated synthetic samples
+We build the new dataset by sampling the features directly from latent space which generates a pair of partial volumetric surface and completed volumetric semantic surface.
 Given 1 latent sample, we can use 2 decoders to generate a pair of TSDF volume and semantic scene separately.
 ![](iccv/learning_dataset.png)